Any substantive changes in this Legislative Summary that have been made since the preceding issue are indicated in bold print.

 New section 64.6 specifies that the order made by the Commissioner may, if necessary, be filed with the Federal Court and that, once it is filed, it carries the same weight as though it had been made by a Federal Court judge.
 The Commissioner therefore has the same remedies as the court would have to enforce the order should the federal institution not comply with it.

-Clause 37 of Bill C‑13 adds new sections 65.1 and 65.2 to the OLA, and establishes an administrative monetary penalty system.82 These new sections add two definitions that apply to Crown corporations or corporations subject to the OLA under another Act of Parliament that:
+Clause 37 adds sections 65.1 to 65.95 to the OLA.
+New sections 65.1 and 65.2 establish an administrative monetary penalty system.97 These new sections respectively add two definitions and provide that the new penalty system applies to Crown corporations or corporations subject to the OLA under another Act of Parliament that:

 New section 65.3 of the OLA specifies that the purpose of a penalty is to promote compliance with Part VI and not to punish.